ru22-14/beauty-boutique/TESTING.md

 ### US.21:

-- As a <strong>Site User</strong> I can sort Products by Price, Rating or by Category so that I can Easily find what I am looking for.
+- As a <strong>Site User</strong> I can sort Products by Price, Rating, Name or by Category so that I can Easily find what I am looking for.

 #### Acceptance Criteria

+- The user sees a drop down on the products page.
+- The user is able to sort the products by selecting an option from the drop down.

 #### Steps taken to Test Manually

+- On the products page select price(low to high) to see that the products are sorted based on the selection.
+- On the products page select price(high to low) to see that the products are sorted based on the selection.
+- On the products page select rating(low to high) to see that the products are sorted based on the selection.
+- On the products page select rating(hight to low) to see that the products are sorted based on the selection.
+- On the products page select name(A-Z) to see that the products are sorted based on the selection.
+- On the products page select name(Z-A) to see that the products are sorted based on the selection.
+- On the products page select category(A-Z) to see that the products are sorted based on the selection.
+- On the products page select category(Z-A) to see that the products are sorted based on the selection.

 #### Result: